 - Internal studies at Twitter show that Twitter’s algorithms amplify right-leaning politicians and political news sources more than left-leaning accounts in six of seven countries studied.
 Do other algorithms used by other social media platforms show systemic political bias as well?

 - Because of the central role they now play in public discourse, platforms have a great deal of power over who can speak.
 Minority groups sometimes feel their views are silenced online as a consequence of platform moderation decisions.
 Do decisions about what content is allowed on a platform affect some groups disproportionately?
 Are platforms allowing some users to silence others through the misuse of moderation tools or through systemic harassment designed to silence certain viewpoints?

 Social media companies ought to welcome the help of independent researchers to better measure online harm and inform policies.
 Some companies, such as Twitter and Reddit, have been helpful, but we can’t depend on the goodwill of a few businesses whose policies might change at the whim of a new owner.
 We hope a potentially Musk-led Twitter would be as forthcoming as before, if not more so.
+[Editor’s Note: This article was written and posted before Musk took ownership of Twitter.]
 In our fast-changing information environment, we should not regulate and legislate by anecdote.
 We need lawmakers to ensure our access to the data we need to help keep users safe.

 Editor’s Note (11/11/22): This story was edited after posting to include updates about Elon Musk’s acquisition of Twitter.